icinganalysis/icinganalysis.github.io/content/Heated Probes.md

 _Figure 7 from NACA-RM-A54I23_
 _(image quality in the online version of NACA-RM-A54I23 is poor)_

+(We will see more about the "NACA pressure-type icing-rate meter" in an upcoming post).

 The implementation using a small diameter wire had a response time on the order of one second to changes in LWC values.
 ![Figure 12a from NACA-RM-A54I23](images/NACA-RM-A54I23/Figure 12a.png)
 _Figure 12a from NACA-RM-A54I23_

-(We will see more about the "NACA pressure-type icing-rate meter" in an upcoming post).

 The measure maximum LWC values corresponded well to predicted values.

 >It is of interest to compare the data of icing encounter C (fig.
 12(c)) with the predictions of Lewis and Bergrun (ref.
-9) for maximum values of liquid-water content likely to be encountered in Pacific coast cumulus clouds.
+9) for maximum values of liquid-water content likely to be encountered in Pacific coast cumulus clouds. ...
-Maximum values of the average water content existing in

 ![Table of LWC values from NACA-RM-A54I23](images/NACA-RM-A54I23/Table of LWC values.png)
 _Table of LWC values from NACA-RM-A54I23_